andre-moore/data_science_intensive/README.md

 Using data in 'data/mondial_database.xml', the examples above, and refering to https://docs.python.org/2.7/library/xml.etree.elementtree.html, find

-    10 countries with the lowest infant mortality rates 10 cities with the largest population
+    a) 10 countries with the lowest infant mortality rates
+    b) 10 cities with the largest population
-    10 ethnic groups with the largest overall populations (sum of best/latest estimates over all countries) name and country of a) longest river, b) largest lake and c) airport at highest elevation
+    c) 10 ethnic groups with the largest overall populations (sum of best/latest estimates over all countries) name and country of a) longest river, b) largest lake and c) airport at highest elevation